Q: What is Amazon Kinesis Data Streams?

-Kinesis and AWS KMS perform the following actions (including decryption) when you call getRecords.
+Kinesis and Amazon KMS perform the following actions (including decryption) when you call getRecords.

 - When a getRecords call is made, the frontend of Kinesis retrieves the encrypted record from the backend service.

 - Kinesis makes a request to KMS using a token generated by the customer’s request.
-AWS KMS authorizes it.\
+Amazon KMS authorizes it.\

 - Kinesis decrypts the encrypted IKM stored with the record.